cyanidesugar/docs/doc_posts/_integrations/twitch.md

 - {% include image_collapse.html src="channel-id-ext.png" btn="1" alt="Get Channel ID" pastebin="JfePhmE0" %}

 **Community made extensions**\
-Our [Community Made Extensions]() allow you to further control your Twitch stream.
+Our community made extensions allow you to further control your Twitch stream.
+You can find them all in our [Official Discord Server](https://discord.gg/dXez8Zh) in #releases channel.

 Examples of commmunity made extensions: